ai-compare/Syntax_Analysis-API/README.md

-# Syntax_Analysis - AI-Compare API
+# Syntax_Analysis - Eden AI API
 ## Description
-This repositery provides code to implement [AI-Compare Syntax Analysis API](https://www.ai-compare.com/text_apis/syntax_analysis/).
-[AI-Compare Syntax Analysis API](https://www.ai-compare.com/text_apis/syntax_analysis/) allows to call Syntax Analysis APIs from Google Cloud Platform Natural Language, AWS Comprehend and IBM Watson Natural Language Understanding.
-It permits to get results from these providers and compare the results.
+This repositery provides code to implement Eden AI Syntax Analysis API.
+Eden AI Syntax Analysis API allows to call Syntax Analysis APIs from multpile syntax analysis providers.
+It permits to get results from these providers, compare the results, siwtch between providers or combine them.

-## What is AI-Compare ?
+## What is Eden AI ?
-[AI-Compare](https://www.ai-compare.com/) is a SaaS providing APIs connected to big (AWS, GCP, etc.) and small AI providers: [object detection](https://www.ai-compare.com/vision_apis/object_detection), [OCR](https://www.ai-compare.com/vision_apis/ocr), [NLP](https://www.ai-compare.com/text_apis/sentiment_analysis/), [speech-to-text](https://www.ai-compare.com/audio_apis/speech_recognition), custom vision, etc. Our solution allows users to compare the performance of these providers APIs according to their data and use them directly via our API thus offering great flexibility and making it very easy to change supplier.
+[Eden AI](https://www.edanai.co/) is a SaaS providing APIs connected to big (AWS, GCP, etc.) and small AI providers for vision, text, audio, OCR, prediction and translation AI engines.
+Our solution allows users to compare the performance of these providers APIs according to their data and use them directly via our API thus offering great flexibility and making it very easy to change supplier.
 In particular, we offer better performance with the "Genius" feature that cleverly combines results from multiple providers.

-AI-Compare offers 2$ free credits when you [create your account for free](https://www.ai-compare.com/accounts/login/?next=/my_apis).
-You can then use [APIs](https://www.ai-compare.com/v1/redoc/), use the [interface](https://www.ai-compare.com/my_apis), manage your account and have access to all the APIs.
+Eden AI offers community offer (free) when you [create your account for free](https://app.edenai.run/user/login).
+You can then use [APIs](https://api.edenai.run/v1/redoc/), use the [interface](https://app.edenai.run/bricks/default), manage your account, access to cost management.

-You can find APIs documentation here : https://www.ai-compare.com/v1/redoc/
+You can find APIs documentation here : https://api.edenai.run/v1/redoc/

 ## Usage
 ### Initialization